What is a transition to retirement pension?

 Lump sum and income payments

-You generally cannot withdraw a lump sum from your super until you retire, reach age 65 or satisfy another condition of release, such as on compassionate grounds.
+You generally cannot withdraw a lump sum from your super until you retire, reach your preservation age or satisfy another condition of release, such as on compassionate grounds.

-When you begin a transition to retirement pension, for those aged under 65 you can choose to withdraw between 4% and 10% of your pension account balance each year.
+When you begin a transition to retirement pension, for those aged under 65 you can choose to withdraw between the discounted minimum of 2% (usually 4%) and 10% of your pension account balance each year.
 That can be paid weekly, fortnightly, monthly or less frequently.

 The amount you pay in taxes depends on your age.
-Members under 60 are eligible for a 15% pension rebate; members aged 60 and over are tax-free.
-If the pension benefit includes a tax-free component, such as income from after-tax contributions, then this portion of the benefit payment is tax free regardless of your age.
+Members under 60 are eligible for a 15% pension rebate while members aged 60 and over receive their pension payments tax-free.
+If the pension benefit includes a tax-free component, such as income from after-tax contributions, this portion of the benefit payment is tax free regardless of your age.